Meghan Markle and Prince Harry Arrive at Windsor Castle Ahead of Royal Wedding

 Meghan Markleand Prince Harryarrived to Windsor Castle for their wedding rehearsal on Thursday, marking the first time the future husband and wife have been seen since their last public engagement in April.

-The American star was photographed flashing a smile through the window to the throngs of waiting fans and was fittingly sporting something cream, sartorially keeping with the wedding theme.
+The American star was photographed flashing a smile through the window to the throngs of fans lining the streets and was fittingly sporting a cream blouse, sartorially keeping with the wedding theme.
+The beaming bride also flashed her engagement sparkler and what appeared to be diamond earrings glittered around her face.

 Nikki Bella Admits the "Unconditional Love" She Has for Niece Birdie Makes Her Want Kids Even More on Total Bellas